Berlin Irish RFC

 Berlin Irish RFC is a German rugby club from Berlin, currently playing rugby union in the Rugby-Regionalliga, and participating in the German Women's Sevens Series, as well as in the Berlin-Brandenburg Sevens Series.

 The club was formed in 2016, having both women's and men's teams since the beginning.
-Later added several youth rugby divisions, and a mixed-gender touch rugby team in 2024.
+Later added several youth rugby divisions.

 Since 2018 the Berlin Irish host an annual beach rugby tournament with a men's/mixed and women's competition at BeachMitte with teams visiting from all over Germany, Austria and the United Kingdom.
 After two events, there was a two-year break due to the COVID-19 pandemic, but the tournament resumed in 2022.

+The mixed touch team, founded in 2024, includes participants of various genders, skill levels, and nationalities.
+Since 2026, it has been an official member of Touch Deutschland, the German national touch federation, and plays at local and national levels.